 About Behzad Varamini

 Behzad Varamini earned a BS in biotechnology after becoming fascinated by the Human Genome Project.
 A few internships at the National Cancer Institute, studying the effects of dietary compounds on gut health and colon cancer, led Behzad to pursue a Ph.D. in Human Nutrition at Cornell University, with an emphasis on prenatal dietary omega-3 and infant development.
 As a postdoctoral fellow at the University of Pennsylvania, he studied molecular and metabolic pathways that slow down aging.
 Behzad moved west for a teaching position in hopes to inspire and challenge the next generation of college students to think critically and academically about nutrition, diet, and dubious health claims.
-His background in nutrition and prenatal health, combined with his holistic approach to wellness, led Behzad to begin working on a soon-to-be-launched product line aimed at offering a fresh approach to dietary supplements.
-To follow his work, connect with him on Instagram or LinkedIn.
+His background in nutrition and prenatal health, combined with his holistic approach to wellness, led Behzad to launch a new, completely food-based prenatal supplement to replace pills, called Tend Prenatal.
+To follow his work, connect with him on Instagram @tendprenatal.